zanahmad/personal-site/content/blog/_index.md

 ---
-title: A Blog That Works
+title: Research Interests
 description: |
-  This is a fully featured blog that supports categories, tags, series, and pagination.
+  Here are the research topics I work on.
+Click on any of these to read more!
-author: "The R Markdown Team @RStudio"
+author: ""
 show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only
-show_author_byline: true
+show_author_byline: false
-show_post_date: true
+show_post_date: false
 show_button_links: false
 # for listing page layout
-layout: list-sidebar # list, list-sidebar, list-grid
+layout: list-grid # list, list-sidebar, list-grid

 # for list-sidebar layout
 sidebar: